wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 ### Updating Popover Embeds Before February 1, 2016

 On February 1, 2016, Wistia will be making a change to one of our CDN providers.
-This infrastructure update will affect old popover embeds created before October 2015.
+This infrastructure update will affect old popover embeds using SSL created before 2013.

 If your popover embeds are affected, you’ll need to replace the old code with the new popover code.
 The good news is that this change will improve the user experience for you